ua-datalab/QNLP/Project-Plan.md

 - Cyverse has resource allocations- so all big training done there.
 Example:

 # Meeting Notes

+## October 9 2024
+- Planning for next week
+- Monday: hackathon for analysis and reporting the performance of the no-embeddings model.
+	- Access F1 scores and analysis of the confusion matrix
+ 	- Visualization and a descriptive write-up of the results
+  	- Look at performance of >1 ansatz
+  	- Try the code on the test set
+  	- Make a plan for processing some of the other documents on different topics

 ## October 7 2024
 - Production side of QNLP project
 - Prepare production materials and project analysis